KritapasSuwannawin/Next-Project/README.md

 A NextJS project that I did while undertaking an online course called "React - The Complete Guide" from Udemy (https://www.udemy.com/course/react-the-complete-guide-incl-redux)

-Framework, Library, and database used include:
+Framework, Library, and Database used include:

 - NextJS
 - ReactJS